 Among the women Kelly Fisher had the longest winning streak in snooker history.
 Her winning streak started on June the 9th 2001 by defeating Christine Sharp 3-0 and ended on March 3rd 2003 after she was defeated 4-3 by Maria Catalano.
 Kelly won 15 major women's snooker tournaments and 69 straight matches.

 Most Tournament Wins

-Stephen Hendry and Ronnie O'Sulivan have both won 36 ranking titles in their career.
+Ronnie O'Sulivan has won 37 ranking titles in his career.

 By winning the 2010 Party Casino Premier League Ronnie O'Sulivan became the first man to win a single professional title on nine separate occasions, surpassing Steve Davis' previous record of eight.
 He also won in 2011 to make it 10.